emmetio/web/src/documents/blog/docpad.html.md

 ## Building front-end assets

-For convenience, during development I split-up my CSS and JS into several files, which are concatenated and minified for production web-site.
+For convenience, I usually split-up my CSS and JS into several files, which are concatenated and minified for production website.
 It’s a common practice for high-performance websites development.
-For building, I’m using [Grunt.js](http://gruntjs.com) which seem to have all the required plug-ins for concatenation and minification.
+For building, I use [Grunt.js](http://gruntjs.com) which seems to have all the required plug-ins for concatenation and minification.

-But I didn’t found anything suitable there.
-The problem is that minified file’s *modification date* is very important to me since I’m going to use it file’s URL to effectively reset file cache.
-Therefore the destination file should be updated only if any of the source files did.
+But I didn’t find anything suitable there.
+The problem is that minified file’s *modification date* is very important for me because I’m going to use it in file’s URL to effectively reset file cache.
+Therefore, the destination file should be updated only if any of the source files did.

-To solve this problem, I wrote the [grunt-frontend](https://github.com/sergeche/grunt-frontend) plugin.
+To solve this problem I wrote the [grunt-frontend](https://github.com/sergeche/grunt-frontend) plugin.
 Here’s how it works.
 During concatenation and minification of source files, it writes files list and their md5 hashes into a special `.build-catalog.json` file.
-On next build plugin compares saved file list state with the original one and if nothing changed, it doesn‘t update the destination file.
+On the next build plugin compares saved file list state with the original one and if nothing changed, it doesn‘t update the destination file.

 This not only reduces the build time, but also allows you to save important data of destination file such as modification date and md5 hash.
 This data is stored in `.build-catalog.json` (it’s better to keep this file out of version control) and can be read by third-party apps.